RAWI DV/SA Helpline 1(833) 688-HEAL or 1(833) 688-4325

 • Prior victimization – 84.3% of Native American women experienced violence at least once in their lifetime.

-• Child maltreatment – 11.4/100,000 experience abuse and neglect compared to 9.1 for national rate; 59.7% of Native American children confirmed as victims of neglect.
+• Child maltreatment – 11.4/100,000 experience abuse and neglect compared to 9.1 for the national rate; 59.7% of Native American children confirmed as victims of neglect.

 • Complicated jurisdiction regimes (federal-state-tribal) make it difficult to prosecute crimes against non-native perpetrators.